CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 ## Automatable

-[*Automatable*](#automatable) captures the answer to the question "Can an attacker reliably automate creating exploitation events for this vulnerability?"
+[*Automatable*](#automatable) captures the answer to the question “Can an attacker reliably automate creating exploitation events for this vulnerability?”
 This metric can take the values *no* or *yes*:

   - [*no*](#automatable): Attackers cannot reliably automate steps 1-4 of the kill chain [@hutchins2011intelligence] for this vulnerability.
 These